zehao-wang/iPPD-sem/README.md

-# MLN pipeline (iPPD)
+# Instruction-Guided Path Planning with 3D Semantic Maps for Vision-Language Navigation

-The implimentation of iPPD pipeline of paper semantic map navigator.
+The source code for pipeline iPPD of language-guided navigation on semantic map.

 ## Preparation